savoirfairelinux/django-vagrant-demo/README.md

     $ cd django-vagrant-demo/deploy
     $ fab deploy

-Then, you can open http://django-demo.local:8080 and visit your newly locally deployed django site!
+Then, you can open http://demo-django.local:8080 and visit your newly locally deployed django site!

-The deploy process will need one command in `sudo` mode, which is to modify `/etc/hosts` to make `django-demo.local` point to `127.0.0.1`.
+The deploy process will need one command in `sudo` mode, which is to modify `/etc/hosts` to make `demo-django.local` point to `127.0.0.1`.
 If you're uncomfortable with the idea of entering your sudo password, you can perform this task manually and skip that part.

 There's even a `fab debugserver` you can use, after your `fab deploy` to start Django's built-in